kaihochak/kaihochak/README.md

 - 🌱 I’m a developer and a business analyst
 - 👀 I’m interested in philosophy, photography music, and films.
 - 💞️ I’m looking to collaborate on any interesting projects
-- 📫 So please feel free to contact me through my email at jacobchakkaiho@gmail.com or call me at +1 (587) 973-4199
+- 📫 So please feel free to contact me through my email at jacobchakkaiho@gmail.com